-Here are digital history resources that I find I use over and over again in my courses.
+Here are digital history resources I’ve used many times in my courses.
 This list is by no means exhaustive, but these are places I have found to be consistently useful and around which I have successfully built research and writing assignments.
 No particular order.
-I also have a separate list of links that represent the best of the vernacular web, things I have run across in my RSS feed or in trolling the web.

 American Memory (Library of Congress) – among my favorite collections are the FSA-OWI photographs, the Chinese in California, the Haymarket Affair, American West photographs from the Denver Public Library, WPA Posters, Federal Writers’ Project Slave Narratives, and the “Votes for Women” Woman’s Suffrage collections.